google-github-actions/auth/README.md

 The following inputs are for _authenticating_ to Google Cloud via Workload Identity Federation.

+**⚠️ The `bq` and `gsutil` tools do no currently support Workload Identity Federation!** You will need to use traditional service account key authentication for now.

 -   `workload_identity_provider`: (Required) The full identifier of the Workload Identity Provider, including the project number, pool name, and provider name.
 If